Tr736/ClearScoreTest/README.md

 The CircularProgressView was ripped from a RayWenderlich tutorial.
 Although relatively simple to build, I did this to save on development time.
 Given more time this should be built out to support different sizes rather than hardcoded values.

+The architecture has only a single scheme.
+To support more environments more target schemes should be added.

 ## Error Handling
 The app currently has a retry button on the dashboard if the API call fails.
 However, given more time id expect a Toast or other notification prompt providing more information to the user / qa / developer.